 Acknowledgements

 We thank DND, 1 Canadian Ranger Patrol Group and the Rangers and the communities of Kugluktuk, Cambridge Bay, and Paulatuk for their interest, support and participation in the CROW program.
+Data collected during CROW provides rare winter oceanographic observations in the Kitikmeot region that would not be otherwise possible.

 Associated Researchers